DokimiCU/self_organizing_systems/README.md

   - Neuron: allows the player to build neurons, and basic neural networks.

-  - Evolve: a mining bot that uses an evolutionary algorithim to find the best mining strategy.
+  - Evolve: a mining bot that uses an evolutionary algorithm to find the best mining strategy.

 # Be Advised